Glossary from the MBMA 2006 Metal Building Systems Manual.

 Hair Pin

-"V" shaped reinforcing steel used to transfer shear in the anchor rods to the concrete
+"V" shaped reinforcing steel used to transfer shear in the anchor rods to

 floor mass.